89rat/pqshield-api/pq359_mobile_app/PRODUCTION_APP_IMPLEMENTATION_SUMMARY.md

 - **Cross-platform compatibility** for comprehensive device coverage
 - **Privacy-preserving operation** with user control and mathematical privacy guarantees

 **The future of mobile quantum-resistant security is here.
-PQShield Mobile is ready for global deployment.**
+PQ359 Mobile is ready for global deployment.**

 ---